pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes

-## Pimcore 11.0.8
-- Nginx config has been updated to fix the webDAV [assets access issue](https://github.com/pimcore/pimcore/issues/15855).
-Please update your project config with the changes described under the `Pimcore 11.0.0` `WebDav` section of this page, if you didn't do it already.

 ## Pimcore 11.0.7
 - Putting `null` to the `Pimcore\Model\DataObject\Data::setIndex()` method is deprecated now.
 Only booleans are allowed.